anuradha195/Thoughtworks-assignment/README.md

 # Execution
-Each component has ops.sh script which manage create and delete jobs.
+This Component has ops.sh script to manage create and delete jobs.
-All parameters are set through config files, so execution as simple as:
+All parameters are set, so execution as simple as:

 Create: */ops.sh create*